mbjarland/findjar/README.md

   * java - tested against java 11, 17, and 21.
   * clojure - clojure installation instructions can be found [here](https://clojure.org/guides/install_clojure)

+Under the covers the project uses [clojure tools deps](https://clojure.org/guides/deps_and_cli) and [clojure tools build](https://clojure.org/guides/tools_build) to create an uber jar - but if you just want to build the tool, you don't need to worry about this, just run the build command as per below.

-assuming the above requirements of java and clojure are met, you can build the project using:
+Assuming the above requirements of java and clojure are met, you can build the project using:

 ```bash
  ─➤ clj -T:build uber